Voyage Across the 2HDM Type-II with Magellan: Magellan: global scan for bounds extraction and data interpretation

 The likelihood function, $\mathcal{L}(d|\theta)$, is constructed using the experimental $\chi^{2}$ values coming from the Higgs coupling measurements and the fit to the $S$, $T$ and $U$ parameters of the EW Precision Observables (EWPOs).
 The likelihood is defined as:

-where $\chi^{2}_{\rm tot} = \chi^{2}_{HS} + \chi^{2}_{ST}$, with $\chi^{2}_{HS}$ being the $\chi^{2}$ value extracted from measurements of the $h$ couplings entering the production and decays modes of the SM-like Higgs state discovered at CERN (here, we use the output of the program \HiggsSignals \cite{Bechtle:2013xfa}).
+where $\chi^{2}_{\rm tot} = \chi^{2}_{HS} + \chi^{2}_{ST}$, with $\chi^{2}_{HS}$ being the $\chi^{2}$ value extracted from measurements of the $h$ couplings entering the production and decays modes of the SM-like Higgs state discovered at CERN.
+We have used HiggsSignals-2 \cite{Bechtle:2013xfa} beta version, which includes experimental data tables collected until September 2018.
+HiggsSignals compares the 2HDM predictions for the scalar sector with the SM-like Higgs signal rate and mass measurements at the LHC, giving rise to a likelihood estimate.
+Recently, they have released a validation (see Ref. \cite{Bechtle_2021}) against the ATLAS and CMS combined analysis of the LHC Run1 data at 7 and 8 TeV \cite{PhysRevLett.114.191803, Aad_2016}.
+An update for the Run2 data is still unpublished.
+We have however checked the consistency of our results, obtained via a link to HiggsSignals, against the experimental fits at Run2.
 The $S$ and $T$ parameter compatibility measure ($U$ is irrelevant for our purposes) $\chi^{2}_{ST}$ is:

-where the best fit values $S^{\textrm{exp}}_{\textrm{best fit}}$ and $T^{\textrm{exp}}_{\textrm{best fit}}$, their uncertainties $\sigma_{S/T}$ and the correlation parameter, $\rho^{2}_{St}$, are taken from the fit result of the Gfitter group~\cite{Gfitter}.
+where the best fit values $S^{\textrm{exp}}_{\textrm{best fit}}$ and $T^{\textrm{exp}}_{\textrm{best fit}}$, their uncertainties $\sigma_{S/T}$ and the correlation parameter, $\rho^{2}_{ST}$, are taken from the fit result of the Gfitter group~\cite{Gfitter}.

 One naturally concentrates on the experimental observables where the discovered $h$ state enters.
 However, searches for additional Higgs states, both neutral and charged (at present yielding null results in either case), once interpreted in a specific theoretical model, can force constraints onto its parameter space.
 Hence, these ought to be included as well.
-We have done so here using the program \HiggsBounds \cite{Bechtle:2013wla}.
+We have done so here using the program \HiggsBounds 4 \cite{Bechtle:2013wla}, which tests the model against the exclusion limits extracted from the Higgs searches at LEP, Tevatron and LHC.
 Another constraint, which must be accounted for, comes from the inclusive weak radiative $B$-meson Branching Ratio (BR) that proceeds through the quark-level transition of $b\rightarrow s \gamma$.
-A recent study \cite{Misiak2017}, using results from the Belle Collaboration, places a ${95 \% ~\text{CL}}$ lower bound on the charged Higgs mass: $m_{H^{\pm}} > 580$ GeV.
+A recent study \cite{Misiak2017}, using results from the Belle Collaboration, places a ${95\% ~\text{CL}}$ lower bound on the charged Higgs mass: $m_{H^{\pm}} > 580$ GeV.
 Therefore, we only select points above this mass value.